-In recent years, the rapid development of MLLMs has been witnessed with their capabilities to comprehend and process multimodal information, reinforcing them to perceive, reason, and respond across diverse applications \cite{DBLP:journals/corr/abs-2306-13549}.
-Building on earlier milestones, such as Flamingo \cite{DBLP:conf/nips/AlayracDLMBHLMM22}, which pioneered the integration of visual and textual information, recent advancements (e.g., LLaVA-1.5 \cite{DBLP:conf/cvpr/LiuLLL24}, QWen-VL \cite{DBLP:journals/corr/abs-2308-12966}, GPT-4o \cite{gpt-4o}, Phi-3-Vision \cite{DBLP:journals/corr/abs-2404-14219}, and Claude 3.5-Sonnet \cite{claude-3.5-sonnet}) have employed visual instruction tuning \cite{DBLP:conf/nips/LiuLWL23a} to imbue models with domain-specific expertise, enhancing their ability to ground visual information effectively.
-Generally, as illustrated in Figure \ref{fig:mllm-design}, most MLLMs share a standard architecture comprising three core components \cite{DBLP:conf/acl/CaffagniCBMS0CC24}: a vision encoder (often a CLIP-style) to extract image features, a vision-language (VL) connector to align visual embeddings with textual representations, and a text decoder (LLM) to reason over the combined image-text inputs and serve as the user-facing inference interface.
-Despite these substantial advancements, the misalignment issue between visual contents and textual responses remains an emerging challenge, which often results in inaccurate or inconsistent outputs by heavily depending on the knowledge of LLMs, posing a significant hurdle especially to the vision-centric applications \cite{tong2024cambrian}.
+\textbf{Multimodal Large Language Models.} The rapid development of MLLMs has been witnessed with their capabilities to comprehend and process multimodal information, reinforcing them to perceive, reason, and respond across diverse applications \citep{DBLP:journals/corr/abs-2306-13549}.
+Building on earlier milestones, such as \citep{DBLP:conf/nips/AlayracDLMBHLMM22}, which pioneered the integration of visual and textual information, recent advancements (e.g., LLaVA-1.5 \citep{DBLP:conf/cvpr/LiuLLL24}, QWen-VL \citep{DBLP:journals/corr/abs-2308-12966}, GPT-4o \citep{gpt-4o}, Phi-3-Vision \citep{DBLP:journals/corr/abs-2404-14219}, and Claude 3.5-Sonnet \citep{claude-3.5-sonnet}) have employed visual instruction tuning \citep{DBLP:conf/nips/LiuLWL23a} to imbue models with domain-specific expertise, enhancing their ability to ground visual information effectively.
+Generally, as illustrated in Fig. \ref{fig:mllm-design}, most MLLMs share a standard architecture comprising three core components \citep{DBLP:conf/acl/CaffagniCBMS0CC24}: a vision encoder (often a CLIP-style) to extract image features, a vision-language (VL) connector to align visual embeddings with textual representations, and a text decoder (LLM) to reason over the combined image-text inputs and serve as the user-facing inference interface.
+Despite these advancements, the misalignment issue between visual contents and textual responses remains an emerging challenge, which often results in inaccurate or inconsistent outputs by heavily depending on the knowledge of LLMs, posing a significant hurdle, especially to the vision-centric applications \citep{tong2024cambrian}.